hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 	<td>Path to an existing and readable file containing the targets and authorization tokens.</td>
     </tr><tr>
     <td>--trace, -t</td>
 	<td>The once-off space to use for the current operation, specified by guid.
-This is an ALS 3-specific option.
 Cannot be used together with `--space`.</td>
 	</tr><tr>
 	<td>--verbose</td>
 	<td>More verbose operation.</td>